Daniel0921/CO2-Analysis/README.md

 The source text date field contained a mixture of `MM/DD/YYYY` and `DD/MM/YYYY` formatting.
 Because ambiguous dates can be interpreted incorrectly, the project uses the Unix `timestamp` field as the canonical date and retains the text field for quality auditing.

-Each year is split at June 1:
+Each year is split on June 1:

 - **H1:** January 1 through May 31
 - **H2:** June 1 through December 31